mvenzke-axway/axway-open-docs/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_helm.md

     kubectl create secret generic api-builder-secrets --from-literal=API_MANAGER_PASSWORD=changeme --from-literal=API_MANAGER_USERNAME=apiadmin -n apim-elk
     ```

 2. Reference the secret.
-Update your `myvalues.yaml` to reference the created secret.
-Additionally, you must declare the default `ConfigMap` if you do not want to manage that `ConfigMap` yourself.
+Update your `myvalues.yaml` to reference the newly created secret.
+Additionally, you must declare the default `ConfigMap` if you do not wish to manage the `ConfigMap` yourself.

    ```bash
     apibuilder4elastic: